top of page

 Six Surprising Facts About Sweet Potatoes!

-You might be surprised to learn that sweet potatoes are not just a delicious side dish to enjoy at thanksgiving, but they are also a healthy treat to eat all year round.
+You might be surprised to learn that sweet potatoes are not just a delicious side dish to enjoy on special occasions, but they are also a healthy treat to eat all year round.

-Sweet potatoes are loaded with vital nutrients and are full of many health benefits[i] such as they are high in fiber and rich antioxidants that can protect your body from free radicals and damage.
+Sweet potatoes are loaded with vital nutrients and are full of many health benefits[i], such as being high in fiber and rich in antioxidants that can protect your body from free radicals and damage.
 They also promote a healthy brain and gut.

 But did you know that sweet potatoes are not really potatoes?
 They are actually sweet roots from the morning glory family[ii].
-And you should know that Native Americans grew and enjoyed sweet potatoes long before Columbus ever stepped foot in America, but they were also grown in Peru as early as 750 B.C[iii].
+Native Americans first grew and enjoyed sweet potatoes in America, but they were also grown in Peru as early as 750 B.C[iii].

 There are hundreds of different varieties of sweet potatoes: yellow, red, purple, and some even have a white or cream-colored flesh.
-The most popular sweet potatoes that are sold in stores are the “Covington’s”.
-They have a pink skin with bright orange pulp.
+The most popular sweet potatoes that are sold in stores are the “Covingtons”.
+They have pink skin with bright orange pulp.

-1. Fights cancer: Sweet potatoes contain carotenoids which may lower your chance of getting cancer.
-Purple sweet potatoes are high in anthocyanin, a natural compound that can lower your risk of colorectal cancer, liver disease, and other serious health problems.
+1. Fights cancer: Sweet potatoes contain carotenoids, which may lower your chance of getting cancer.
+Purple sweet potatoes are high in anthocyanins, a natural compound that can lower your risk of colorectal cancer, liver disease, and other serious health problems.

-2. Fights heart disease: One medium-size sweet potato holds four grams of fiber, including soluble fiber.
-Research shows that consuming sweet potatoes can lower your “bad” cholesterol (LDL) therefore also lowering your chances of getting heart disease.
+2. Fights heart disease: One medium-sized sweet potato holds four grams of fiber, including soluble fiber.
+Research shows that consuming sweet potatoes can lower your “bad” cholesterol (LDL), therefore also lowering your chances of getting heart disease.

 5. Macular degeneration: Sweet potatoes not only contain high amounts of beta-carotene but also vitamin A. This can significantly lower your chances of getting macular degeneration disease which can cause vision loss and blindness.
 Vitamin A has also been linked to studies showing a reduced risk of age-related cataracts.

-Whether you eat them mashed, boiled, baked, or puréed, sweet potatoes are a top choice to maintaining and meeting your many healthcare and fitness goals.
+Whether you eat them mashed, boiled, baked, or puréed, sweet potatoes are a top choice to maintain and meet your many healthcare and fitness goals.

 Sources